lorenzomariacasale/lorenzomariacasale.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Lorenzo Maria Casale, a 3rd year PhD student in Economics at the University of Zurich and a candidate for the UBS Center Scholarship 2025.
+Hi, I'm Lorenzo Maria Casale, 3rd year PhD student in Economics at the University of Zurich.
+Welcome to my website!

-Proudly born and raised in Rome, I hold both my Bachelor and Master of Science in Economics from Tor Vergata University of Rome, specializing in Econometrics.
-I joined the PhD program in September 2022, after a 2-year pre-doc program in the same department with Prof. Hans-Joachim Voth, and with Prof. Bruno Caprettini (now at the University of St. Gallen).
+Born and raised in Rome, I hold my Bachelor and Master in Economics from Tor Vergata University.
+I joined the PhD program in 2022 after a pre-doc with Prof. Hans-Joachim Voth and Prof. Bruno Caprettini.

-My research sits at the intersection of political economy and cultural economics, investigating how informal institutions, identity signals, and expressive behavior shape political and economic outcomes.
-I combine standard causal inference techniques with tools from machine learning and AI-driven computational methods to examine how individuals convey affiliation, trustworthiness, or status, and how these signals influence patterns of social coordination.
+My research sits at the intersection of political economy and cultural economics, investigating how identity signals and expressive behavior shape political and economic outcomes.
+I combine causal inference with machine learning methods to study social coordination.

-A unifying concept across my projects is social meaning: the shared expectations and interpretations attached to visible behaviors, symbols, or cues - such as family ties, stylistic choices, or subtle gestures.

-My current work includes studying how kinship networks undermine electoral accountability in Italian municipalities, analyzing cultural expression through visual style in 20th-century America, and investigating how non-verbal cues in presidential debates predict financial market reactions.
+Current projects examine: kinship networks in Italian politics, cultural expression in 20th-century America, and non-verbal communication in presidential debates.

-More information about my research and CV is available on this website.